3. May 2022

 Problem

 In Georgia, the implementation of a national AMR surveillance system based on routine antibiotic susceptibility testing (AST) is limited by the underutilization of microbiological diagnostics in routine clinical practice.
 Reasons for this include structural health systems barriers to access the necessary diagnostic and laboratory capacity, limited capacity to conduct high-quality, time-sensitive microbiological diagnostics, and uncertainty among clinicians regarding the utility of blood culture diagnostics as a tool to guide treatment decisions.
 While significant progress has been made, there is a continued need to implement measures to improve diagnostic stewardship.
-Irrational or imprudent use of antibiotics can be the result of a number of factors including:
+Identification of organisms is currently done using traditional phenotypic methods which can be time-consuming, labour intensive, and can delay appropriate use of antimicrobials.

 Project overview